wq2012/SpectralCluster/README.md

 In our [ICASSP 2018 paper](https://google.github.io/speaker-id/publications/LstmDiarization/), we apply a sequence of refinment operations on the affinity matrix, which is critical to the performance on the speaker diarization results.

-You can specify your refinment operations like this:
+You can specify your refinement operations like this:

 ```
 from spectralcluster import RefinementOptions